Henchopp/CAVE/README.md

 It's easy to create new base functions for CAVE applications.
 To do so, you must create a class that inherits `CAVEBaseFunction` from `cave_base_functions.py`.
-All you need to provide are methods for the function and its first three derivatives.
+All you need to provide are methods for the function and its first three derivatives as well as the minimum and maximum values of the function's range.

 ### Example